What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 1. Sell Locally on Craigslist

-The easiest way for anybody to recycle used tires is to sell your tires locally on Craigslist and these Craigslist alternatives.
+The easiest way to recycle used tires is to sell your tires locally on Craigslist and these Craigslist alternatives.
 Single tires can sell for between $30 and $75 each on Craigslist.

 If the tire is still installed on the metal rim, you might be able to earn more.

-Additionally, consider listing on Facebook Marketplace which can also have a wide reach.
-In particular, this platform can be more effective in rural communties that may not have their own board.
-It’s free to list and you can offer porch pickup.
+Additionally, consider listing on Facebook Marketplace, which can also have a wide reach.
+In particular, this platform can be more effective in rural communities that may not have their own board.
+It’s free to list, and you can offer porch pickup.

 2. List Your Tires on a Specialized Tire Classified Site

-It’s possible to fetch more income if you also sell the rims with the tires attached.
+It’s possible to fetch more income if you sell the rims with the attached tires.
 Be sure to note as many details about the rims as possible.
-For example, they might have tire pressure sensors equipped or are a custom design.
+For example, they might have tire pressure sensors equipped or be custom-designed.

 Listing your used tires on as many platforms as possible also increases the chances of making a sale sooner rather than later.